exakey/double-pane.yazi/README.md

 ]
 ```

-There may be some incompatibilities between *dual-pane* and certain plugins or
+There may be some incompatibilities between *double-pane* and certain plugins or
 yazi commands.
 The reason is this plugin is not integrated in the core, and needs
 to hijack certain procedures to work as seamlessly as possible.